piotrmaslanka/satella/docs/instrumentation/metrics.rst

 .. autoclass:: satella.instrumentation.metrics.metric_types.LeafMetric
     :members:

-If you need to merge two JSONs returned by metrics (eg. for a metric exporter service) you can use the following function:

-.. autofunction:: satella.instrumentation.metrics.json.update

 On most metrics you can specify additional labels.
 They will serve to create an independent "sub-metric" of sorts, eg.